DNSSEC Basics: How DNS Security Extensions Protect the Internet

 • Security-sensitive applications

-Most modern DNS providers support DNSSEC with managed signing, significantly reducing operational risk.
+Most modern DNS providers support DNSSEC with managed signing, significantly reducing operational risk and improving email deliverability security.

 Final Thoughts